 - Subsequently, Select the For a selected row as your Trigger.
 You might wonder what the Trigger means.
 It basically selects a row to send it to the stakeholder, just like a negotiator.

 - Now, you need to input some information into your Trigger The first option is for specifying your dataset location.
-As we kept our data in the OneDrive, thus click on the OneDrive for Bussiness after selecting the Downward icon.
+We kept our data in the OneDrive, and thus clicked on the OneDrive for Bussiness after selecting the Downward icon.

-- As for Documented Library, select the OneDrive option.
+- As for the Documented Library, select the OneDrive option.